mikedilger/mosaic-spec/docs/cryptography.md

 ## Hashing

-We use BLAKE3 in unkeyed hashing mode, producing a 512-bit digest, storing only the first 256-bits in the record but passing the full 512-bits into EdDSA
+We use BLAKE3 in unkeyed hashing mode, producing a 512-bit digest.

+Some of this hash (but not all of it) is also stored in the record as part of the record Id.

 Rationale:

 * EdDSA ed25519 is defined to use SHA-512 and we are using BLAKE3 as a drop-in replacement, so we have to produce 512-bit hashes.
 But these do not need to be in the record.
-What the record needs is some way to index and reference it, and the 256 bit prefix is enough for that.
+What the record needs is some way to index and reference it, and part of the hash (at least 256 bits) is good enough for that purpose.
 In BLAKE3, hashes are variable size, and smaller outputs are prefixes of longer outputs.
 * This is a very fast hash function with 128-bit security.
 It is even sometimes faster in software than hardware versions of SHA-256, and is about 14x as fast as software versions of SHA-256.
 It is highly